livz/livz.github.io/_posts/2017-06-10-the technical-interview-part-1.md

+---
+title:  "The Technical Interview part 1"
+---

 ![Logo](/assets/images/bermuda-triangle.png)

 I’ve always liked puzzles a lot, technical or not, but for some reasons never quite fully enjoyed them during